It is the process of producing genetically identical individuals of an organism, either naturally or artificially.

 Clonal derivation exists in nature in some animal species and is known as parthenogenesis (reproduction of an organism by itself without a partner).

-This is a form of asexual reproduction that is only found in the females of some insects, crustaceans, nematodes, fish (for example, the hammerhead shark), the Komodo dragon, and lizards.
+This form of asexual reproduction is only found in the females of some insects, crustaceans, nematodes, fish (for example, the hammerhead shark), the Komodo dragon, and lizards.

-Growth and development occurs without fertilization by a man.
-In plants, parthenogenesis means the development of an embryo from an unfertilized egg, and is a component process of apomixis.
+Growth and development occur without fertilization by a man.
+In plants, parthenogenesis means the result of an embryo from an unfertilized egg and is a component process of apomixis.

-In species that use the XY sex determination system, the offspring will always be female.
-An example is the small fire ant (Wasmannia auropunctata), which is native to Central and South America, but has spread through many tropical environments.
+The offspring will always be female in species that use the XY sex-determination system.
+An example is the small fire ant (Wasmannia auropunctata), native to Central and South America but has spread through many tropical environments.